ng-Classic/ng-classic/aio/content/guide/pipes.md

 The `exponentialStrength` pipe executes every time the user changes the "normal power" value or the "boost factor".

-Angular Classicdetects each change and immediately runs the pipe.
+Angular Classic detects each change and immediately runs the pipe.
 This is fine for primitive input values.
 However, if you change something *inside* a composite object \(such as the month of a date, an element of an array, or an object property\), you need to understand how change detection works, and how to use an `impure` pipe.

 ### How change detection works

-Angular Classiclooks for changes to data-bound values in a [change detection](guide/glossary#change-detection "Definition of change detection") process that runs after every DOM event: every keystroke, mouse move, timer tick, and server response.
+Angular Classic looks for changes to data-bound values in a [change detection](guide/glossary#change-detection "Definition of change detection") process that runs after every DOM event: every keystroke, mouse move, timer tick, and server response.
-The following example, which doesn't use a pipe, demonstrates how Angular Classicuses its default change detection strategy to monitor and update its display of every hero in the `heroes` array.
+The following example, which doesn't use a pipe, demonstrates how Angular Classic uses its default change detection strategy to monitor and update its display of every hero in the `heroes` array.
 The example tabs show the following:

 | Files                               | Details |